 rose plastic supplies suitable special packaging for our large selection of indexable inserts with the InsertClick Box 2A and 3A.
 They have been specially developed for cutting inserts (ISO turning inserts, grooving inserts, thread turning inserts, indexable inserts, thread milling inserts).
 Thanks to the compartmentalisation of the boxes, the sensitive cutting inserts are perfectly protected.

-For PCD and CBN indexable inserts which are of particularly high quality we use the InsertBox Connect specially developed by rose plastic for CERATIZIT for optimum product protection.
+For particularly high-quality PCD and CBN inserts for aluminium wheel machining, we use the InsertBox Connect for optimum product protection which rose plastic developed especially for CERATIZIT..
 In the case of this individual packaging, we were able to dispense with the foam inlay needed in the old packaging.
 To ensure maximum protection for cutting inserts, however, there are specific compartments for the different indexable inserts.
 What is more, the CERATIZIT logo in the lid ensures that the indexable inserts are positioned precisely and rest securely in the packaging.

 We use the following packaging types for our cutting tools, adapters and indexable inserts: